finos/FDC3/docs/api/spec.md

     * are interacted with via the [Channel API](ref/Channel) (accessed via the desktop agent [`getOrCreateChannel`](ref/DesktopAgent#getorcreatechannel) API call)

 3. **_Private_** channels, which:
-    * facilitate private communication between two parties, have an
+    * facilitate private communication between two parties,
-    * auto-generated identity and can only be retrieved via a raised intent.
+    * have an auto-generated identity and can only be retrieved via a raised intent.

 Channels are interacted with via `broadcast` and `addContextListener` functions, allowing an application to send and receive Context objects via the channel.
-For System channels, these functions are provided on the Desktop Agent, e.g. [`fdc3.broadcast(context)`](ref/DesktopAgent#broadcast), and apply to channels joined via [`fdc3.joinChannel`](ref/DesktopAgent#joinchannel).
+For User channels, these functions are provided on the Desktop Agent, e.g. [`fdc3.broadcast(context)`](ref/DesktopAgent#broadcast), and apply to channels joined via [`fdc3.joinUserChannel`](ref/DesktopAgent#joinuserchannel).
 For App channels, a channel object must be retrieved, via [`fdc3.getOrCreateChannel(channelName)`](ref/DesktopAgent#getorcreatechannel), which provides the functions, e.g. [`myChannel.broadcast(context)`](ref/Channel#broadcast).
-For Private Channels, a channel object must also be retrieved, but via an intent raised with [`fdc3.raiseIntent(intnet, context)`](ref/DesktopAgent#raiseintent) and returned as an [`IntentResult`](ref/Types#intentresult).
+For `PrivateChannels`, a channel object must also be retrieved, but via an intent raised with [`fdc3.raiseIntent(intent, context)`](ref/DesktopAgent#raiseintent) and returned as an [`IntentResult`](ref/Types#intentresult).

 Channel implementations should ensure that context messages broadcast by an application on a channel are not  delivered back to that same application if they are also listening on the channel.